Globular weak $\omega$-categories as models of a type theory: A type theory for globular sets

-\paragraph{Morphisms of globular categories with families.} We define morphisms of globular categories with families to be morphisms of categories with families which commutes (in a bicategorical sense) with the two given globular structures : Given two globular categories with families $F : \op\G\to \C$ and $G : \op\G\to\D$, a morphism between them is a morphism of categories with families $(f,\phi) : \C\to\D$ such that the following triangle is filled by a unique natural isomorphism.
+We denote $\gCwF$ the category of globular categories with families defined this way.
+We also define a $2$-morphism between two morphisms of globular categories with families $(f, \alpha)$ and $(g,\beta)$ to be a natural transformation $\gamma: f \Rightarrow g$ which commutes with the natural transformations of the induced globular structures, that is such that we have the following equality